Leicester is a great place to be a student for many reasons, not least the low cost of living here.

 - Books and equipment

-There are two main forms of financial support for UK students from the Government that can help you manage your living costs.
-These are the Maintenance Loan and the Maintenance Grant.
+The main form of financial support for UK students from the Government that can help you manage your living costs is the Maintenance Loan.

 You may also want to consider getting a part-time job to help with meeting your living costs.
 Unitemps - a recruitment agency run through our Career Development Service - can help you to find part-time work to fit around your studies.